MrErenK/MapDistanceFix/README.md

 3. Download the latest release of MapDistanceFix
 4. Place both `.jar` files in your `mods` folder
 5. Launch Minecraft with the Fabric profile

-## 🔧 Technical Details

-### How It Works

-The mod uses Fabric's Mixin system to modify map decoration behavior:

-1. **MapDecorationMixin**: Intercepts off-map player decoration creation and converts them to regular player decorations with correct rotation
-2. **MapStateMixin**: Ensures a player decoration always exists, creating one at the map edge if necessary
-3. **Smart Caching**: Caches decoration types to minimize registry lookups
-4. **Edge Calculation**: Uses mathematical positioning to place decorations at appropriate map edges

-### Performance Considerations

-- Decoration types are cached after first lookup
-- Calculations are only performed when necessary
-- Minimal memory footprint
-- No impact on server performance (client-side only)

 ## 🔄 Compatibility